xuminready/Embedded-Linux-Dev-notes/README.md

 ## use debootstrap to create a minimal Ubuntu/Debian rootfs
 Besides the Linux Krenel, rootfs is needed for a Linux system.
 Rootfs contains all the user program and more.
 There're several distribution.
-If you want a minimal version of Ubuntu, you can use debootstrap to create one.  example below is Ubuntu20.04 focal for arm64.
+If you want a minimal version of Ubuntu, you can use debootstrap to create one.

+`debootstrap --arch $ARCH $RELEASE  $DIR $MIRROR`

+example below is Ubuntu20.04 focal for arm64.

 `sudo debootstrap --arch=arm64 focal rootfs_path`